PANTOPRAZOLE SODIUM DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

 HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use Pantoprazole Sodium Delayed-Release Tablets safely and effectively.
 See full prescribing information for Pantoprazole Sodium Delayed-Release Tablets.

-PANTOPRAZOLE SODIUM delayed-release tablets
+PANTOPRAZOLE SODIUM delayed-release tablets, for oral use

 Initial U.S. approval: 2000